 Contact a Raleigh Basement Waterproofing Expert

 Crawl Space & Basement Technologies is a licensed mold remediation and basement waterproofing company who can restore your basement to a clean, healthy space free from mold spores, odors, or water damage.
-Plus, we’ll work with you to keep water out moving forward with our basement sealing services.
+Plus, we'll work with you to keep water out moving forward with our basement sealing services.
+Give our Raleigh encapsulation team a call at 919-847-7072 or complete the online contact form.